ourownstory/neural_prophet/README.md

 # NeuralProphet
 A Neural Network based Time-Series model, inspired by [Facebook Prophet](https://github.com/facebook/prophet) and [AR-Net](https://github.com/ourownstory/AR-Net), built on PyTorch.

-For a visual introduction to NeuralProphet, view the [presentation given at the 40th International Symposium on Forecasting (Oct 26, 2020)](notes/Presented_at_International_Symposium_on_Forecasting.pdf).
+For a visual introduction to NeuralProphet, view the presentation given at the [40th International Symposium on Forecasting](notes/Presented_at_International_Symposium_on_Forecasting.pdf).

 ## Documentation
 We are working on a [documentation page](https://ourownstory.github.io/neural_prophet/).
 Contributions welcome!